gramcraka/DDSCaseStudy2/Makefile.md

 ```

 ## Download
-This taks is used for downloading of all necessary for the project csv data files.
+This task is used for downloading of all necessary data for the project in  .csv format.
 The files are downloaded from their original locations as given by the assignment.
-After execution two files will be created: data/gdp.csv and data/income_groups.csv

 ```r
 source(file.path("source", "download.R"), verbose=FALSE)